 How to build confidence in your teaching skill – a guide for new teachers

 This short article will give new teachers some pointers on how to build their confidence when first starting out teaching metal clay.
 As with most things in life, the more you practice something, the easier it gets and the better you get at doing it.
+Read on to see how you might build confidence in your training skill.

 One of the most difficult things for those new to teaching is starting.

 - So it might be helpful to start by teaching someone you know.
 Choose a friend or relative who’s interested in metal clay and run a training session for them.
 Plan it as if they are a paying customer, set the room up and run the session as if it this is a real lesson.
 That way you’ll be able to assess your planning and amend things that don’t go the way you thought they would.
 Ask the person you train for feedback on your training style – did you explain things enough, was the pace too fast, too slow or about right.
 Have a look at the example feedback form and get your friendly student to assess you honestly.
-You need this feedback to build your confidence but also to find out what would make your training even better next time.
+You need this feedback to build confidence in your training skill but also to find out what would make your training even better next time.
 It’s essential that your friendly student is honest with you.

 - If you can, get some formal training in how to teach.
 This should include actual teaching practice with detailed feedback from your tutor to help you refine your teaching style.